Professor435/Stock-Price-Prediction-System/README.md

 The app simulates realistic stock price movements and AI predictions using mathematical models — it's designed to look and feel like a real trading platform!

-for more contact professorshami435@gmail.com   (any language or FYP)
+for more contact professorshami435@gmail.com   ( in any language or FYP)